salesforcecli/plugin-user/messages/create.md

 # success

-Successfully created user "%s" with ID %s for org %s.%s You can see more details about this user by running "<%= config.bin %> user:display -u %s".
+Successfully created user "%s" with ID %s for org %s.%s You can see more details about this user by running "%s user:display -u %s".

 # flags.target-hub.deprecation